sandeepcr529/Buffet.vim/README.md

 * Use 'm' to toggle mark on a single buffer, and 'M' to clear all the previously set marks.
 * The two new commands for this operation are 'Buffettogglemark' and 'Buffetclearmarks'

+New in version 2.65.2

+You can now use the '>' or the :Buffettogglesort command to switch between mru / alphabetical order

 New in version 2.50

 With this version you can format the display of buffer list using a callback function.
 Set the call back using the line in your vimrc